 Creating Bright Futures requires informed decisions about healthy lifestyles, relationships and career opportunities and these strands are currently subsumed in each semester of the ELF program.
 Self-management skills, decision making skills, planning and organising skills, technology skills, learning skills and study skills underpin all strands.
-Students also participate in a range of Year level activities such as camps, volunteer and mentoring programs.
+Students also participate in a range of Year level activities such as volunteering and mentoring programs.

-All lessons and programs are also underpinned by the School Wide Positive Behaviour Support (SWPBS) Program and the school's expectations: Be Responsible, Be Respectful and Be your Best.
+All lessons and programs are also underpinned by the school's values: Be Responsible, Be Respectful and Be your Best.